 The history of rice pudding

 In the 1800’s it had been a tradition of serving rice porridge, risengrød, to your guests in the wealthier households.
-The rice and the cinnamon were very expensive imports, so it was really only available to people who had more of a disposable income.
+The rice and the cinnamon were very expensive imports, so it was only available to people who had more of a disposable income.

 Around the turn of the century, rice and cinnamon were much more acceptable in price, so serving risengrød at Christmas had become commonplace.
 Which of course meant that the wealthy citizens had to take it to the next level.